boce1/game-of-life/README.md

-This is pendulum made in cpp using SDL2
+This is Conway's Game of life made in cpp using SDL2

-Libs and include files are only complatable with Windows.
+Libs and include files are only complatable with minGW compiler.

 To compile files run

-(Makefile can be installed with "choco" package manager)
+(Makefile can be installed with "choco" package manager for Windows)
 ```bash
 git clone https://github.com/boce1/pendulum_c.git
 make